Daemon Mode

 # Detach: press Ctrl+Shift+D (or use Command Palette > "Detach")

-# Terminal closes, but Fresh keeps running in the background
+# Terminal closes, but the Fresh daemon keeps running in the background

 # Reattach later from the same directory